 For step-by-step instructions, see our detailed import guide.

-By consistently updating statuses, assigning clear Tasks, and reviewing your Tracker regularly, you’ll create a streamlined grant workflow that keeps your team organized and your deadlines on track.
+By consistently updating statuses, assigning clear Tasks and regularly reviewing your Tracker, you’ll create a streamlined grant workflow that keeps your team organized and your deadlines on track.

 Contact Us